Spring Boot User Registration and Login Example Tutorial

 }

 In addition to the methods provided by JpaRepository, the RoleRepository interface also declares a custom method called findByName().
 This method uses Spring Data JPA's method name query creation feature to generate a query that finds a role by its name.
-The method takes a single argument, which is the role name to search for, and it returns a Role object if a match is found, or null otherwise.
+The method takes a single argument, which is the role name to search for, and it returns a Role object if a match is found or null otherwise.

-6. Create Thymeleaf Template for Home Page
+6. Create a Thymeleaf Template for the Home Page

 Let's create an AuthController Spring MVC controller class and add the following content: